samehinttech/diving-courses-trips-logbook-project/README.md

 *P.S.
 We are still students, so improvements and updates may continue! 🌟*

-**⭐ If you find this project helpful, please consider giving it a star!**
+**If you find this project helpful, please consider giving it a star!**